kevin-kaixu/partnet-symh/README.md

 # The PartNet Symmetry Hierarchy Dataset (PartNet-Symh)

-The PartNet-Symh dataset augments the PartNet dataset provided by the paper "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding" by adding a symmetry hierarchy of fine-grained parts for each shape.
-The symmetry hierarchies can be used to train the PartNet mdoel in the paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
-In general, PartNet-Symh can be used to train any Recursive Neural Networks for part-level shape structure encoding/decoding like in GRASS [Li et al. 2017].
+The PartNet-Symh dataset augments the PartNet dataset originally created by Stanford University (see "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding") by adding a symmetry hierarchy of fine-grained parts for each shape.
+The symmetry hierarchies were used to train the PartNet model in our paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
+In general, PartNet-Symh can be used to train any Recursive Neural Networks models for part-level shape structure encoding/decoding, e.g., GRASS [Li et al. 2017].

 ### Introduction